-5 Truths to Remember When You’re Stressing Out
+5 Truths to Help You Stop Stressing Out

 Not many people know stress like teachers do.
 There is always so much to do & no time to do it.
 Plus, we’re literally responsible for dozens of lives all day long – and not just keeping them from bodily harm (which would be hard enough) but actually making sure they learn something.
 And not just something but a lot of somethings.
 And not just math and English but good character too.

 Add to the already daunting task the challenges of unmotivated kids and disengaged parents (or, possibly worse, helicopter parents), the pressure of assessments, and the responsibility to care for your own family and you’ve got the perfect recipe for a good old panic attack.

 But while stress is common in the teaching profession, that doesn’t mean that it should be – especially amongst Christian teachers.

 Let’s stop a moment and consider some truths that will help us stop stressing and get back to trusting Him through the challenges.